The role of strangeness in chiral and $U(1)_A$ restoration: Properties of and

-Finally, we study the chiral and SU(3) limits using method 2, which at $T=0$ reproduces the light- and strange-quark mass dependence of the $\pi K$ amplitude predicted in ChPT.
+Finally, we study the chiral and $SU(3)$ limits using method 2, which at $T=0$ reproduces the light- and strange-quark mass dependence of the $\pi K$ amplitude predicted in ChPT.
 The behavior of $\chi_S^{\kappa,U}$ in the two limits is plotted in Fig.~\ref{fig:susunit}, showing the expected results.
-On the one hand, when approaching the chiral limit we find a steepest growth below the maximum and a flatter curve above it, which signals $U_A(1)$ restoration at lower temperatures.
+On the one hand, when approaching the chiral limit we find a steepest growth below the maximum and a flatter curve above it.
 On the other hand, the reduction of the kaon mass enhances the size of the peak and moves it to lower temperatures closer to $T_c$, so that $\chi_S^{\kappa,U}$ tends to resemble the behavior of $\chi_S$ consistently with $SU(3)$ symmetry.

-{\it Conclusions.}---Through the analysis of the $I=1/2$ scalar and pseudoscalar susceptibilities we have provided solid arguments to quantify the role of strangeness for the interplay between chiral and $U(1)_A$ restoration, which help to reconcile existing lattice results for $N_f=2$ and $N_f=2+1$.
-Our analysis, based on Ward Identities and Unitarized Effective Theories, shows that $\chi_S^\kappa$ develops a peak above $T_c$, driven by the strange-quark condensate.
-The behavior above the peak signals $O(4)\times U(1)_A$ restoration via $\chi_S^\kappa-\chi_P^K$ degeneration tuned by the size of the $m_l/m_s$ ratio, whereas chiral symmetry restoration controls the regime below the peak through the light quark condensate.
-These conclusions are supported both from lattice data on quark condensates and from a Unitarized ChPT approach where $\chi_S^\kappa$ is saturated by the $K_0^* (700)$ thermal pole in $\pi K$ scattering.
-The latter reveals the importance of thermal interactions and provides information about the behavior of the $O(4)\times U(1)_A$ transition both in the chiral and SU(3) limits.

-{\it Acknowledgments.}---We are very grateful to Z.~H.~Guo for useful comments and to F. Karsch and A. Lahiri for providing detailed lattice results.
-Work partially supported by research contract PID2019-106080GB-C21 (spanish ``Ministerio de Ciencia e Innovaci\'on"), the European Union Horizon 2020 research and innovation program under grant agreement No 824093 and the Swiss National Science Foundation, project No.\ PZ00P2\_174228.
-A. V-R acknowledges support from a fellowship of the UCM predoctoral program.
+The above results for the $I=1/2$ scalar susceptibility within the UChPT approach constitute also an important outcome of the present work.